Dedi Mulyadi

-Dedi Mulyadi (born 11 April 1971), also known as Kang Dedi Mulyadi (Note: "Kang" is a Sundanese term for "older brother" and also respectful term for an older man or as a familiar greeting for men) and by his initials KDM, affectionately called bapak aing ("my father"), is an Indonesian politician and activist from the Gerindra party who is the 15th governor of West Java, serving since February 2025.
+Dedi Mulyadi (born 11 April 1971), also known as Kang Dedi Mulyadi (Note: "Kang" is a Sundanese term for "older brother" and also respectful term for an older man or as a familiar greeting for men) and by his initials KDM, affectionately called bapak aing ("my dad" in Sundanese), is an Indonesian politician and activist from the Gerindra party who is the 15th governor of West Java, serving since February 2025.
 He was previously the regent of Purwakarta, holding that position between 2008 and 2018.
 He had been active in politics since 1999 as a municipal legislator in Purwakarta, and prior to joining Gerindra in 2023, was a member of Golkar.

 Early life and education

 Dedi Mulyadi was born in Sukasari, Subang on 11 April 1971 as the youngest of nine siblings.
 His father, Sahlin Ahmad Suryana, was a member of the Indonesian National Armed Forces (TNI) and his mother, Kasiti, an Indonesian Red Cross activist.
 Mulyadi finished elementary school at SD Subakti in 1984, junior high at SMP Kalijati in 1987 and senior high at SMA Negeri Purwadadi in 1990, all three located in Subang.
 Afterwards, he moved to Purwakarta to study law at Purnawarman law school until graduating in 1999.
 He was active in the Muslim Students' Association (Himpunan Mahasiswa Islam).
 It was in this organisation that he became lifelong friends with Saepul Bahri Binzein, who was elected Regent of Purwakarta in 2024, as well as Purwanto, whom Mulyadi eventually appointed as Head of the Provincial Education Board of West Java.